WARNING: You may want to have a napkin nearby as we review these mouthwatering sweets.

 2. Maui Gold Pineapple Upside Down Cake from Pineapple Grill on Maui

 Pineapple from Hawaii is delicious, but Pineapple Grill in Kapalua takes this fruit to a whole new level in their signature dessert.
 As if the cake wasn’t delicious enough, they top it with Roselani macadamia nut ice cream, toasted coconut and a caramel sauce.
+This restaurant is no longer open to the pubic and only hosts private events.

 3. Shave Ice